peemnoin/2026-ITCS386-Sec1-liu-qi/README.md

 **Owner:** Sunattha Boonl-or (Grace)
 **Numbering:** Subsection numbers below are local to this contribution.

-> **Model review:** Preserve the proposed cases, but do not claim completed PWC validation yet.
-An out-of-range coordinate has no target cell whose content or mutability can be set.
-In PWC-2/T5, a stored `"5"` also does not demonstrate a conflict with input `"X"`.
-See Section 10 for the required reconciliation with the Java tests.

 ### PWC-1: isSlotAvailable()

 #### 1. Testable Function